Angelo de Mojana di Cologna

-Fra' Angelo de Mojana di Cologna (13 August 1905 – 18 January 1988) was an Italian nobleman, Prince and Grand Master of the Sovereign Military Order of Malta from 1962 to 1988 who was born in Milan and died in Rome.
+Fra' Angelo de Mojana di Cologna (13 August 1905 – 18 January 1988) was an Italian nobleman, and Prince and Grand Master of the Sovereign Military Order of Malta from 1962 to 1988.
+He was born in Milan and died in Rome.

-De Mojana was received as a Knight of Honour and Devotion in the Order of Malta 7 December 1940.
-He took first vows as a Knight of Justice 28 March 1950 and made his solemn profession 1 April 1957.
-Throughout the 1950s De Mojana was the principal legal advisor to the Order of Malta in its negotiations with the Sacred Congregation for Religious.
+De Mojana was received as a Knight of Honour and Devotion in the Order of Malta on 7 December 1940.
+He took first vows as a Knight of Justice on 28 March 1950 and made his solemn profession on 1 April 1957.
+Throughout the 1950s, De Mojana was the principal legal adviser to the Order of Malta in its negotiations with the Sacred Congregation for Religious.

-De Mojana was promoted to the rank of Commander of Justice 1 January 1960 and was given the Commandery Estense Reggiana.
-He was elected Grand Master 8 May 1962.
+De Mojana was promoted to the rank of Commander of Justice on 1 January 1960, and was given the Commandery Estense Reggiana.
+He was elected Grand Master on 8 May 1962.

-De Mojana made two official visits to France.
-In November 1964 he was received by President Charles de Gaulle.
-On 27 April 1972 he was received at the Élysée Palace by President Georges Pompidou.
-He made an official visit to Malta in June 1968.
-He made an official visit to Gabon in 1972.
+De Mojana made two official visits to France: in November 1964, he was received by President Charles de Gaulle; and on 27 April 1972, he was received at the Élysée Palace by President Georges Pompidou.
+He made an official visit to Malta in June 1968, and to Gabon in 1972.

-De Mojana died of a heart attack at the Palazzo Malta 18 January 1988.
+De Mojana died of a heart attack at the Palazzo Malta on 18 January 1988.